FindMySchool LogoFindMySchool

 A practical point for families assessing fit is that the intake is 11 to 16 only, so students will need a separate post-16 pathway at the end of Year 11.

-For GCSE outcomes, the school is ranked 2,902nd in England and 64th in the Manchester local area (FindMySchool ranking based on official data).
-This places it below England average overall, within the bottom 40% of schools in England on this measure.
+For GCSE academic outcomes, the school is ranked 3,296th in England, while the local secondary ranking places it 61st in the Manchester local area (FindMySchool ranking based on official data).
+The overall secondary ranking is 2,814th in England, so it remains below England average overall.

 The underlying headline performance indicators available present a mixed picture: